Daniela

 Lerici, 1978 and by Le Lettere, 2008.

 A miscellany of her poems Dei trapassati intendimenti – Poems for three Festivals and three Concerts with a preface by Alberto Moravia was published in 1982-83.
-It collects verses taken from various collections, written and performed from 1974 to 1981.
+It collects verses taken from various collections, written and performed between 1974 and 1981.

 In 1992, Forum/ Quinta Generazione published a new collection of her poems composed from 1981 onwards, entitled Marcia della prudenza 1981 with a preface by Giampaolo Piccari.